 I have a background in Psychology.
-After studying three years at the University of Florence, I moved to Berlin for a MSc in Psychology/Neuroscience.
+After studying for three years at the University of Florence, I moved to Berlin for an MSc in Psychology/Neuroscience.
 At CIMeC, my research focuses on the influence of others in our decisions.
 In particular, I make use of computational models to explore the different mental processes that occur when decisions are made in isolation vs. when done in a social context.
 Download my CV.

 Department of Economics, University of Minnesota, Minneapolis, MN, US